ItsMeForLua/ln_messagepack/README.md

 ## Current Status

-This library is stable and ready for use.
 The API covers the vast majority of the MessagePack specification.

 - [x] Nil, Boolean, Integer, String
 - [x] Binary data (`ByteArray`)
 - [x] Arrays and Lists
 - [x] Extension types (ext family)
-- [ ] Floats (float / double) — Not yet implemented, but will be **SOON**.
+- [x] Floats (float / double)

 # Performance Benchmarks
 A simple benchmark was ran in order to test the performance of encoding and decoding an array of 10,000 User objects.
 The results are a rough guide and may vary based on your machine.